Mass-conserving weak solutions to the continuous nonlinear fragmentation equation in the presence of mass transfer: Introduction

 The continuous nonlinear fragmentation equation with mass transfer was first introduced in astrophysics \cite{safronov1972} and atmospheric science \cite{list1976} to study the evolution of droplet size distributions in clouds.
 The nonlinear fragmentation equations, commonly referred to as the collision-induced breakage equation, characterize the behavior of a particle system in which particles break apart due to binary collisions, resulting in the creation of daughter particles with possible transfer of mass.
 Let $\ff(t,x)$ denote the density of particles of size $x \in \mathbb{R}_+:=(0,\infty)$ at time $t \geq 0$.
 The time evolution of $\ff$ is described by the following nonlinear integro-partial differential equation

 with initial condition

-where the collision kernel $\kk(x,y) = \kk(y,x) \geq 0$ represents the rate of collision between two particles of size $x$ and $y$, while the daughter distribution function (also referred to as the breakage kernel) $\bb(z,x,y) = \bb(z,y,x) \geq 0$ represents the rate at which the $z$ sized particles are generated from a collision event between two particle of size $x$ and $y$.
+where the collision kernel $\kk(x,y) = \kk(y,x) \geq 0$ represents the rate of collision between two particles of size $x$ and $y$, while the daughter distribution function (also referred to as the breakage kernel) $\bb(z,x,y) = \bb(z,y,x) \geq 0$ represents the rate at which particles of size $z$ are generated from a collision event between two particles of size $x$ and $y$.
 The first term on the right-hand side of equation \eqref{main:eq} accounts for the generation of particles of size $x$ due to collisions between two particles of size $y-z$ and $z$, while the second term represents the reduction in the number of particles of size $x$ as a result of their collisions with particles of any size.

 Assuming that mass is conserved locally, we impose the following condition

 for all $(x,y) \in \mathbb{R}_+^2$.
 This condition leads to the global mass conservation principle, stated as